Coronavirus fears spike, but workers split on vaccine mandates, poll finds - The Boston Globe

 And while concerns about becoming infected have risen since June, 6 in 10 unvaccinated Americans say they are at "low risk" or "no risk" of getting sick from the coronavirus, a view that has stymied public health officials' efforts to convince people of the benefits of getting vaccinated.

-Roughly 6 in 10 unvaccinated adults say the information they've heard and read about the coronavirus vaccines has not swayed them for or against it, but notably just 4% say they've heard information that moves them toward vaccination, while 33% say they heard things that moved them against getting vaccinated.
-Similarly, 16% of unvaccinated people say the FDA's approval of the Pfizer vaccine makes them more likely to get a shot, while 82% say it makes no difference.
+Roughly 6 in 10 unvaccinated adults say the information they’ve heard and read about the coronavirus vaccines has not swayed them for or against it, but notably just 4 percent say they’ve heard information that moves them toward vaccination, while 33 percent say they heard things that moved them against getting vaccinated.
+Similarly, 16 percent of unvaccinated people say the FDA’s approval of the Pfizer vaccine makes them more likely to get a shot, while 82 percent say it makes no difference.

 Advertisement

-But personal connections also matter, with 58% of vaccinated people saying people who care about them encouraged them to receive it, compared with 16% of unvaccinated people saying they had been prodded to take the vaccine.
-Most unvaccinated Americans say people that care about them "stayed out of it."
+But personal connections also matter, with 58 percent of vaccinated people saying people who care about them encouraged them to receive it, compared with 16 percent of unvaccinated people saying they had been prodded to take the vaccine.
+Most unvaccinated Americans say people that care about them “stayed out of it.”

 In one notable shift, younger Republicans and Republican-leaning independents have become significantly more willing to get vaccinated since this spring.
-In April, a 55% majority of Republican-leaning adults under 40 said they would probably or definitely not get vaccinated.
-With the delta variant now circulating widely, the latest poll finds that hesitancy falling to 36% among young Republicans, with 48% of those under 40 saying they have gotten at least one shot and another 11% saying they are likely to do so.
+In April, a 55 percent majority of Republican-leaning adults under 40 said they would probably or definitely not get vaccinated.
+With the Delta variant now circulating widely, the latest poll finds that hesitancy falling to 36 percent among young Republicans, with 48 percent of those under 40 saying they have gotten at least one shot and another 11 percent saying they are likely to do so.

-Among Republicans and Republican leaners overall, hesitancy has declined from 40% in April to 29% in early September, with 61% at least partially vaccinated.
-By comparison, 90% of Democrats and Democratic-leaning independents say they have received at least one vaccination.
+Among Republicans and Republican leaners overall, hesitancy has declined from 40 percent in April to 29 percent in early September, with 61 percent at least partially vaccinated.
+By comparison, 90 percent of Democrats and Democratic-leaning independents say they have received at least one vaccination.

 The Post-ABC poll was conducted by telephone Aug.
 29-Sept.
-1 among a random national sample of 1,006 adults, with 75% reached on cellphone and 25% on landline.
+1 among a random national sample of 1,006 adults, with 75 percent reached on cellphone and 25 percent on landline.
 Overall results have a margin of error of plus or minus 3.5 percentage points.
 The error margin is 5.5 points for results among the sample of 474 workers who are not self-employed and 7.5 points among the sample of 229 public school parents.